What is classical education?

 Handout new history card: It looks forward to the next reading.

-Go over new vocabulary words: That look forward to the next reading (if time permits)
+Go over new vocabulary words: That look forward to the next reading

 Literature: 10-15minutes

 Questions or artwork from story: A few questions concerning the reading, or artwork or activity based on the story.
+Older students could have worksheets over the reading as homework.

 Bible: 20-25 minutes